South Carolina Bounty Hunter Guide: Requirements and Steps

 Training and Education Options in South Carolina

 While bondsmen are not required to have a college degree in South Carolina, earning a two- or four-year degree in criminal justice or a related field can increase your career opportunities as well as help you improve your skills and earnings potential.
 Earning a degree also helps show potential clients and employers that you are serious about your profession and have the qualifications to succeed.
-Below are a few options for two-year criminal justice degree programs in South Carolina.
+Below are a few options for criminal justice degree programs and certificates in South Carolina.

 Denmark Technical College